 After conducting the necessary assessments, there are a few other steps an organization can take in establishing a natural disaster recovery plan.
 Taking the stages of natural disaster recovery into account, a plan should include both direct and indirect losses.
 Direct losses are the immediate effects of a disaster, such as structural damage and facility closure.
 Indirect losses are just as important, because they make up the losses that can occur over time following a disaster.
 Indirect losses can include lost income due to services not running and loss of reputation.

 Social media has become an important element of any natural disaster response.
-Communication following a disaster can keep employees and the public informed of the status of an organization.
+Communication following a disaster can keep employees and the public informed of an organization's status.
 Call trees and other communications protocols are tools that can be used to quickly and efficiently inform employees and essential personnel of a disaster, but if the public is a concern, social media is available to send out updates and possibly preserve good will while services are down.

-Securing and testing offsite data backups and resources must be done to ensure business continuity.
+Securing and testing off-site data backups and resources must be done to ensure business continuity.
 Cloud disaster recovery should be explored as an alternative to other physical data centers in the area in case of a wide-reaching disaster.
-Tape backups, while not the most current medium for protection, are reliable and keep data secure in a different location, ideally out of reach of potential natural disasters.
+Tape backups can keep data secure in a different location -- ideally, one that is out of reach of potential natural disasters.